Costa Rica Expat Health Insurance Guide

 Costa Rica has a temperate tropical climate.
 Due to its location, nine to ten degrees north of the Equator the weather is tropical all year round, however, it has many microclimates.

 The plains and coastal areas remain hot all year round, while in the plateaus it’s milder but temperature variations are very slight the main thing that separates seasons is the rain.

-The year has two distinct periods, the dry season (summer) which runs from Dec-April and the rainy season (winter), which runs from May – November.
+The year has two distinct periods, the dry season (summer) which runs from Dec-April and the rainy season (winter), which runs from May-November.

 Costa Rica is vibrant, in nature, colour and culture.
 It’s influenced by Spanish colonial, Jamaican, Chinese and a variety of other cultures.

-The Costa Rican natives, known as Ticos, are laid-back and friendly country but with strong traditions.
+The Costa Rican natives, known as Ticos, are a laid-back and friendly country with strong traditions.
 They love to dance, which is noticeable immediately in its larger cities.
 Ticos learn several traditional dances from a young age and these are usually a significant part of national holidays.

-They live the pura vida (pure life) and even use the phrase as a greeting or farewell.
+They live the Pura Vida (pure life) and even use the phrase as a greeting or farewell.
 The phrase, which has become their way of life evokes a carefree, laid back and optimistic perspective.